fxpio/foxy/Resources/doc/faqs.md

 ----------------

 It is certain that each language has its own dependency management system, and that it is highly recommended to use each package manager.
-NPM or Yarn works very well when the asset dependencies are managed only in the project, but when you create PHP libraries that using assets, there is no way to automatically add asset dependencies, and most importantly, no validation of versions can be done automatically.
+NPM or Yarn works very well when the asset dependencies are managed only in the PHP project, but when you create PHP libraries that using assets, there is no way to automatically add asset dependencies, and most importantly, no validation of versions can be done automatically.
 You must tell the developers the list of asset dependencies that using by your PHP library, and you must ask him to add manually the asset